LLaVA-VL/LLaVA-Plus-Codebase/README.md

 </details>

 #### 3. Launch tool workers
-You need to open different tool works, as shown in the figure above, that means you need to prepare codes from other projects.
+You need to open different tool works, as shown in the figure above, which means you need to prepare codes from other projects.

 We provide a detailed [guideline](docs/llava-plus/tools.md) for different projects.